 On the scale of a single company this can mean:

 – respectively, a significant money loss for the product/service provider and the client;

 – hard reputation hit for the software development services provider

 And this last fact can quickly ruin a business if left unattended.

-Who would be ready to pay for a product, full of errors, causing numerous problems at the client’s side?
+Who would be ready to pay for a product, full of errors, causing numerous problems on the client’s side?
 Word of mouth spreads too fast, especially with available high-speed internet, but the digital footprints are almost impossible to erase from the world wide web.
 Nowadays, when a negative review can destroy a company, product owners and the professionals involved in its creation have to be especially attentive to its quality.
-The number one task here is to identify as many bugs as possible and prevent the apparition of new ones on the development stage, the earlier, the better.
+The number one task here is to identify as many bugs as possible and prevent the apparition of new ones in the development stage, the earlier, the better.